Costume fabrication:

 The hair was methodically glued, strand by strand, on top of a plastic wig cap.
 Several different treatments were tested to see what would give the yarn a long-lasting "wet" look.
 Got2b glue gloss hairspray was chosen as the final treatment.

 The Ex´s wig was built up on a PTG vacuformed wig cap.
-Using a chevent clay sculpt as reference the base was built up with propoxy.
-Layers of fabric and blackfoil where added to create volume.
+Using a chevent clay sculpture as a reference, the base was built up with propoxy.
+Layers of fabric and black foil were added to create volume.
+The fabric was treated with different dyes, fabric stiffener, and paint to create a unique texture

 Wet Wigs